Recycling & Waste Reduction

-We collect surplus office supplies, furniture, and other usable items to make them available to the campus community for reuse.
+We collect surplus office supplies, books, household items, small furniture, and other usable items to make them available to the campus community for reuse.
 This reduces our natural resource consumption and amount of solid waste generated!
 Check out our ReStore dates or schedule a pick-up of your extra supplies!

 Water Bottle Refill Stations

 BGSU has a number of water-bottle refill stations located across campus.
 Refilling stations are located above water fountains and provide a quick, easy refill for your re-usable water bottle!
 Reusable bottles decrease the amount of resources consumed & waste sent to landfills.

-The Climate Action Plan, Solid Waste makes up 21% of Scope 3, which includes all "Miscellaneous Emissions".
+Solid Waste makes up 21% of BGSU's Scope 3 emissions, which includes all "Miscellaneous Emissions."

 During a typical week of a semester, BGSU produces over 100,000 pounds of waste (not including waste/debris from construction, demolition, or special projects).

-Waste sent to the landfill is responsible for the production of methane, a greenhouse gas which has 13 times more heat trapping ability than carbon dioxide.
+Waste sent to the landfill is responsible for the production of methane, a greenhouse gas which has 13 times more of the heat trapping ability than that of carbon dioxide.

 Overall goal for reduction of emissions from solid waste

-"The overall goal in the solid waste area is to reduce emissions by continuing to decrease landfill waste each year, increasing our diversion rate through and combination of recycling as many commodities as possible and composting of organic waste, re-using materials and items when possible, thus cutting down on purchasing."
+"The overall goal in the solid waste area is to reduce emissions by continuing to decrease landfill waste each year, increasing our diversion rate through a combination of recycling as many commodities as possible and composting of organic waste, re-using materials and items when possible, thus cutting down on purchasing."

 -BGSU's Climate Action Plan, 2015

-For more detailed information on BGSU's carbon emission profile and the detailed steps to reduce the emissions, please view the publically accepted Climate Action Plan
+For more detailed information on BGSU's carbon emission profile and the detailed steps to reduce the emissions, please view BGSU's Climate Action Plan.